 Belgium post WW1 was a broken nation and required International relief – it was smashed and facing huge levels of homeless and refugees.
 The Wallonnie area had lost much of their industrial infrastructure after it was ransacked by the Germans.
 Nonetheless the city of Antwerp hosted the 1922 Olympic Games, and Belgium signed a custom union with Luxembourg.
 The Belgians also took control of two German regions and accepted other goods as reparations.

 The fundamental result was despite tensions within Belgium it remained as one although this issue was to be tested once more during WW2.

 The inter war period saw both cycle races develop, resulting in them becoming expressions of regional identity and social festivals that celebrated their differences.
-Liege-Bastogne-Liege saw Belgian stars grab the headlines (other than in 1930 when German Hermann Buse won) and newspaper sales could explode during race periods.
+Liege-Bastogne-Liege saw Belgian stars grab the headlines (other than in 1930 when German Hermann Buse won) and newspaper sales would explode during race periods.
 At the Tour of Flanders a Belgium clean sweep was denied by Swiss rider Heiri Suter in 1923.

 Tour of Flanders – No stopping for War